LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 .. member:: java_jnienv->CallVoidMethod(...)

-   This method calls the specified Java instance method with the expected parameters passed as the remaining Lasso parameters to this method.
+   Calls the specified Java instance method with the expected parameters passed as the remaining Lasso parameters to this method.
 This method should be used when the method doesn't return a value.
 It takes a ``jobject`` object reference, a ``jmethodid``, and any parameters to be